 The work of Kuhlthau (1991) researching student inquiry through directed research tasks has uncovered an opportunity for teachers to assist students to develop, through targeted intervention, the skills needed to respond to the uncertainty of an ever-changing world.
 The students articulate their experiences at various stages of the process, which enables the teacher to support and guide the next stages of learning.
 This helps students build and develop the traits of resilience, risk-taking and open mindedness.

-In 2019, the theme for StartUp is taken from the UN Sustainability Goals: quality education, affordable clean energy, reduction in inequalities, sustainable cities and communities, climate action.
-Students are being encouraged to develop ideas within one of these five categories that will improve the world in which we live.
-The Finale will be held on 17 September 2019 in the MC Newth Auditorium.
+In 2019, the theme for StartUp was taken from the UN Sustainability Goals: quality education, affordable clean energy, reduction in inequalities, sustainable cities and communities, climate action.
+Students were encouraged to develop ideas within one of these five categories that will improve the world in which we live.
+The Finale was held on 17 September 2019.

 Students at SACS have access to a great range of digital technologies and expertise to support their guided inquiry and entrepreneurial activities.
 These include hardware such as a 3D printer and laser cutter and specialist staff – an Innovation Hub engineer/coding specialist and a technician/mentor to support students and staff with hardware trouble-shooting.
 Students who can combine their knowledge of STEM subjects and use digital technologies to help solve problems will be well prepared for life beyond school where they will be highly valued if they can apply key disciplinary concepts and principles to interconnected, complex problems while also being open to change and willing to learn.